GenesisFR/DS2TroubleshootingGuide/README.md

 ## Elys DS2 Succubus Manager doesn't find BW

-If you see an error like "Dungeon Siege 2 Broken World installation directory was not found in the Windows registry!", download the reg patch from [Killah's fix](#enable-bw--extras) and run it from \<path-to-game\> (select option 2).
+If you see an error like "Dungeon Siege 2 Broken World installation directory was not found in the Windows registry!", download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> (select option 2).

 ## Elys DS2 Succubus Manager doesn't load

 If you don't see the new races (nymph, succubus, vampire, daemon, drow) added by the modlet as well as the Elys loading screen when starting/loading a game, it means it somehow didn't load.

 - In Elys, make sure "Load Succubus Modlet" is checked.
-- Uninstall and reinstall Elys.
+- If that didn't solve the problem, uninstall and reinstall Elys.

 ## Install the DS2 Tool Kit on the Steam version

-1. Download the reg patch from [Killah's fix](#enable-bw--extras) and run it from \<path-to-game\> (select option 1).
+1. Download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> (select option 1).
-2. If you're not using Killah's fix, place this file in \<path-to-game\> before running the installer: https://www.mediafire.com/file/90262526a2w34xu/SETUPENU.DLL
+2. If you're not using Killah's fix, you must also place this file in \<path-to-game\> before running the installer: https://www.mediafire.com/file/90262526a2w34xu/SETUPENU.DLL

 ## Make DungeonSiege2Mod work on the Steam version

-Download the reg patch from [Killah's fix](#enable-bw--extras) and run it from \<path-to-game\> to make DungeonSiege2Mod find your game.
+Download the [reg patch](https://github.com/GenesisFR/DungeonSiegeRegPatches) and run it from \<path-to-game\> to make DungeonSiege2Mod find your game.

 DungeonSiege2Mod uses SmarteSecure DRM disc check so you'll need to have disc 1 of DS2 in your disc drive or it'll refuse to run.